 *Using a landscape architect does not mean that you have to leave all creative inspiration to a company.
 Chapel Valley thrives upon utilizing the property owner’s vision and ideas, then producing a flawless outdoor environment together.

-Working as a team is a philosophy Chapel Valley uses within their own business and through the work they perform for you.
+Working as a team is a philosophy Chapel Valley uses within its own business and through the work they perform for you.